Alfresco/acs-deployment/docs/helm/examples/with-aws-services.md

 installed return to this page.

-:information_source: In the EKS installation documentation mentioned above, the EFS volume is used in order to persist both thec ACS contentstore and the transformations shared file store.
+:information_source: In the EKS installation documentation mentioned above, the EFS volume is used in order to persist both the ACS contentstore and the transformations shared file store.
 Here S3 is the contentstore's backend so the EFS volume is only used by the SFS service.
 Persistence for SFS can actually be withdrawn so no EFS volume is needed anymore.
 Please make sure you understand the implications below:

-* Renditions performed for "in-fligth" documents may be lost.
+* Renditions performed for "in-flight" documents may be lost.
 By "in-flight" we mean documents that are currently being uploaded to the repository.
   Generation of these renditions can be retried, and this retry will happen when using Alfresco UI and trying to access the content again.